flyteorg/flyte/docs/flyte_agents/developing_agents.md

 ```

 :::{note}
-Please make sure your propeller's image is >= 1.13.0 so that the propeller can automatically fetch the supported task types from your agent deployment.
+Please make sure your propeller's image version is >= 1.13.0 so that the propeller can automatically fetch the supported task types from your agent deployment.
 :::

 ### 5. Canary deployment